All community facilities are closed until further notice.

 Parks and trails remain open, however please maintain physical distancing, avoid gathering in groups and practice frequent hand washing.

 The majority of public washrooms remain open and are frequently cleaned and maintained.
 See Affected City Services & Facilities for details and maps.

-Richmond is a culturally diverse and geographically unique community centrally located on Canada's West Coast, in Metro Vancouver.
-The City is 20 minutes from Downtown Vancouver, and 25 minutes from the US border and it is the location of Metro Vancouver's international airport.
+Richmond is a culturally diverse and geographically unique community centrally located on Canada's West Coast, in metro Vancouver.
+The city is 20 minutes from downtown Vancouver, 25 minutes from the US border and is the location of Metro Vancouver's international airport.

-A recent venue City for the 2010 Winter Games, Richmond has been experiencing growth and change with remarkable speed, transforming from a rural, local community to an international city with a balance of urban, suburban family, and rural areas.
-The continuing development of the City's downtown core and waterfront areas, and the recently completed construction of the Canada Line rapid transit system as well as the legacy of the Richmond Olympic Oval ensures that Richmond's transformation is ongoing.
+A venue City for the 2010 Winter Games, Richmond has been experiencing growth and change with remarkable speed, transforming from a rural, local community to an international city with a balance of urban, suburban family and rural areas.
+The continuing development of the city's downtown core and waterfront areas, and the completed Canada Line rapid transit system and the legacy of the Richmond Olympic Oval ensures that Richmond's transformation is ongoing.

-Richmond also has a colourful history which is celebrated at museums and several public heritage sites some of which are of national importance.
-These include the Historic Steveston Fishing Village.
+Richmond also has a colourful history that is celebrated at museums and several public heritage sites some of which are of national importance.
+These include the historic Steveston Fishing Village.

-Please see our City Profile for a more detailed description of our City's location, population and geography, and our many cultural and recreational amenities.
+See the City Profile for a more detailed description of our city's location, population and geography, and the many cultural and recreational amenities.

 To navigate this part of our site, you may use the fly-out menus on the left, or you may wish to consult the Site Map for this section.